Diegometro1/CSCIE-15/02_PHP/04_Variables.md

 PHP variables don't have to be declared before they're used.
 Setting a variable for the first time will simultaneously declare that variable.

-Variable names should start with a letter or underscore, followed by any number of letters, numbers, or underscores.
+Variable names should start with a letter or underscore, and can be followed by any number of letters, numbers, or underscores.

 Acceptable: